kennyyu168/MoistureAlert/README.md

 # MoistureAlert

-Using a Raspberry Pi, Capacitive Moisture Sensor, and a screen, MoistureAlert informs planters/farmers when the soil level is too low and the plants must be watered.
+Using a Raspberry Pi, a Capacitive Moisture Sensor, and a PCF8591T ADC, MoistureAlert informs planters/farmers when the soil level is too low and the plants must be watered.

-This program is written using Python 3 and pigpio.
+This program is written using Python and smbus.

 (more information coming)